smucclaw/internal_docs/docs/current_system/index.md

 > while there is one generic L4 syntax, L4 really admits of different fragments, each with their own specialized semantics, corresponding to the various transpilers.

-We'll systematically discuss each of these transpilers and their statuses when we [discuss the codebase in more detail](./codebase/index.md).
+We'll systematically discuss each of these dialects / transpilers and their statuses when we [discuss the codebase in more detail](./codebase/index.md).
 But before doing that, let's briefly survey what I (YM) take to be the most currently functional components of the L4 ecosystem --- or, to put it another way, what one can currently do with L4.

+To clarify, this page aims to introduce the L4 ecosystem by highlighting the the most interesting things that can be done with it, and its key dialects.
+It does *not* discuss in-the-weeds details about the codebases or their architecture --- see the [Codebase section](./codebase/index.md) for that.

 ## Web form generation